Cosmetic Surgery Claims How Much Compensation Can I Claim For Negligence? JY January update 2021

 We find that one of the most difficult challenges facing potential claimants is finding the funds to launch a compensation claim.
 Cosmetic surgery procedures can be expensive in their own right.
 If a complication has led to additional expenditure and an absence from work, then putting together the funds to hire a legal team can be tough.

 This is why we offer our services on a ‘No Win No Fee’’ basis.
 It’s an arrangement that is also called a Conditional Fee Agreement and it allows for those who believe that they are due compensation to claim without the upfront costs, constant fees, and financial risk that are normally associated with hiring legal teams.
 If your case is successful, we simply take a percentage figure of the settlement amount.
 If your case is not successful, we don’t charge you.
-It’s a simple and effective approach which helps you gain access to the best cosmetic surgery lawyers in the business.
+It’s a simple and effective approach that helps you gain access to the best lawyers in the business.

 We offer an array of benefits for every potential client.
 We pride ourselves on our high success rate, our expertise, and our integrity.
 But most of all we pride ourselves on our relationship with our clients.
 We want to reduce the stress and complications that can often surround medical claims.
 As well as our expertise, we can also offer: